-D12 Report the lowest grade earned for any course that may be transferred for credit:

-D13 Maximum number of credits or courses that may be transferred from a two-year institution:

-Number Unit Type 72 Credits

-D14 Maximum number of credits or courses that may be transferred from a four-year institution:

-number Unit Type 90 Credits

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:
+D12.
+Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.
+Describe other transfer credit policies:

-at 30

-D17 Describe other transfer credit policies:

-In order to receive a degree from Worcester State as a transfer student, you must complete at least 30 of your last 40 credits and earn the majority (more than 50%) of credits in your major and minor (if elected) at Worcester State.